-Based on our discussions with you we understand the proposed construction at the project site will consist of one two-story, slab-on-grade stand-alone addition to the existing main campus.
+Based on our discussions with you we understand the proposed construction at the project site will consist of one, two-story slab-on-grade stand-alone building to the existing Romeoville campus.
 The development will also include new parking areas and possibly some on-site stormwater detention.
-The proposed column loads are expected to range from 150 to 250 kips and the exterior wall loads are expected to be approximately 11⁄2 to 3 kips per linear feet (klf).
+The proposed column loads are expected to range from 150 to 250 kips and the exterior wall loads are expected to be approximately 11⁄2 to 3 kips per linear foot (klf).